 Home - About - Our Story

-Harvest Bible Chapel is one church on six campuses, with a rich history of God's blessing and provision.
+Harvest Bible Chapel is one church on multiple campuses, with a rich history of God's blessing and provision.

 A group of eighteen people from across the northwest suburbs joined together to form a new church.
 These people had a vision for proclaiming the authority of the Word of God without apology, for lifting high the name of Jesus through worship, for believing firmly in powerful prayer, and for sharing Jesus with boldness.
 Harvest Bible Chapel was born on this date with twenty-seven-year-old James MacDonald serving as the senior pastor.

 After meeting in Rolling Meadows High School for a number of years, Roy Gromke, one of the founding members and Elders of Harvest who is now with the Lord, discovered the property for sale at 800 Rohlwing Road in Rolling Meadows.
 The building had previously been a furniture store, a wholesale club, and a home improvement warehouse.
 Harvest needed to raise $300,000 in six weeks from a church family of 500 people.
 Those people prayed, fasted, and gave so sacrificially that $392,000 came in within six weeks so that the congregation could purchase their first church building.
 It was a fantastic provision from the Lord.
 This property has come to be known as the Rolling Meadows Campus.